-5.1 UPA will prepare a report consisting of aggregate-level responses to each closed-ended survey question and verbatim responses to all open-ended questions and provide a paper copy of the report to the Provost.
-UPA is responsible for retaining an electronic copy of the final survey data file.
+5.1 OIRP will prepare a report consisting of aggregate-level responses to each closed-ended survey question and verbatim responses to all open-ended questions and provide a paper copy of the report to the Provost.
+OIRP is responsible for retaining an electronic copy of the final survey data file.
 The Office of the Provost will also maintain a copy of the report.

 5.2 The Provost will provide the administrator under review with the report of aggregate-level responses to closed-ended questions and a summary of responses to open-ended questions.
 The report will not include verbatim responses to open-ended questions, although as part of the Dean or Vice Provost’s personnel file these responses may be requested by the administrator being reviewed.

 5.3 The Provost may use any other relevant information in reviewing and evaluating the positions and programs covered by this regulation.

 6. REVIEW AND REPORT BY PROVOST